 I am an assistant professor of sociology at the University of California, Merced.
 My areas of expertise are environmental sociology, environmental justice, and critical quantitative methodology.
 My research addresses the question: How are social inequalities reinforced through environmental problems?
 My background training in mathematics and passion for numbers draws me to use statistical methods in my research.
 I contextualize my work using theoretical frameworks from political economy and sociology of race and ethnicity.
 I have published in Social Problems, Social Science & Medicine, Environmental Justice, and Sociological Perspectives.
-In 2022, I am the recipient of the Career Enhancement Fellowship funded by the Mellon Foundation.
+In 2022, I was the recipient of the Career Enhancement Fellowship funded by the Mellon Foundation.

 Google Scholar: Camila H. Alvarez - Google Scholar

 Research Gate: Camila Alvarez (researchgate.net)